 Baron Latos: You doubt the supernatural?

 A pillar of salt?
 Sure!
 So long as it's a one time thing.
-Rising from the dead, parting the seas, talking snakes, wrestling with angels, living in whales, chatty burning bushes, conversing with ghosts, gambling with Satan, and bears that don't take kindly to bald prophets being mocked by children, I'll grant you.
+Rising from the dead, parting the seas, talking snakes, wrestling with angels, living in whales, chatty burning bushes, conversing with ghosts, gambling with Satan, building a tower that can reach heaven, and bears that don't take kindly to bald prophets being mocked by children, I'll grant you.
 But a super being that can change into a bat?
 Come my good fellow, you're talking to a man of SCIENCE!

 So they walk down into the castle basement.
 There, below ground level right next to a window overlooking treetops (!), is Dracula's coffin (!!).